 One of the crops grown in Nigeria is rice.
 This is one of our TCKs favourite foods.
 Click here for a traditional recipe for Nigerian jollof rice.

 Nollywood is the nickname for the Nigerian Movie Industry, and it’s even bigger than Hollywood.
 It is estimated to be second in the world, only to Bollywood in India.
 About 200 movies are produced every week.

 The only place in the world that you can see the endangered white-throated monkey in the wild is Nigeria.

-In her prayer request, Beth explained how hard it can be for people to be Christians in Nigeria.
-Nigeria is not the only place that this is the case.
+Nigeria is not the only place that it can be hard to be a Christian.
 Our friends at Open Doors have lots of resources that can help you find out more.
 Click here for some colouring sheets that will help you pray for the persecuted church around the world.